Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Methods

 However, newly-formed dust is required to explain the substantial elevation of the MIR flux excess at day $> +310$.
-The fit results of the MIR excess of SN\,2018evt are also shown as red-dotted curves in Figure~\ref{fig:model}.
+The fit results of the MIR excess of SN\,2018evt are also shown as red-dotted curves in {\bf Figure 4}.
 Our fit result is achieved by assuming the newly-formed dust is composed of graphite grains of radius $a=0.3\,\mu$m.
-In Figure~\ref{fig:dust}, we also present the mass of the newly-formed dust as a function of time for $a=0.05\,\mu$m graphite and silicate grains.
+In {\bf Figure 6}, we also present the mass of the newly-formed dust as a function of time for $a=0.05\,\mu$m graphite and silicate grains.
 Dust masses estimated for other well-sampled SNe that exhibit ejecta-CSM interactions are also presented for comparison, including the Type IIP SNe 2004et (diamonds) \cite{Fabbri11:04et} and 1987A (blue upward triangles) \cite{Spyromilio88,Ercolano07,Bevan16}, and IIn SNe 2005ip (crosses) \cite{Bevan19:05ip:ejecta,Stritzinger12}, 2006jd (squares) \cite{Stritzinger12}, and 2010jl (green downward triangles) \cite{Maeda13,Gall14}.
-As shown in Figure~\ref{fig:dust}, the amount of dust formed by SN\,2018evt is equivalent to those formed in CC SNe.
+As shown in {\bf Figure 6}, the amount of dust formed by SN\,2018evt is equivalent to those formed in CC SNe.

 We also remark that at day $< + 310$, the MIR flux excess measured in band 2 (CH2 or W2) is higher than or comparable to that in band 1 (CH1 or W1), indicating a higher dust emission efficiency towards longer wavelengths.
 This manner is compatible with the large ($a=1.0\,\mu$m) graphite dust particles in the primordial CSM shells suggested by our single-shell and double-shell models to the time-evolution of the MIR excess at day $< +$310.